wbreilly/selective_retrieval_practice_science_texts/README.md

 ### Contents

-This repository includes the scripts used to munge, analyze, and visualize the data.
+This repository includes the scripts used to munge, analyze, and visualize the data and the figures.
 It also includes html files that contain the code and output from all statistical analyses.

 ### Key scripts

 `preprocessing.py` Run interactively.
-Combines the three experimental phases, engineers features, identifies bad data, and, finally, outputs clean dataframes.
+Combines the three experimental phases, engineers features, identifies bad data, and outputs clean dataframes.

 `publication_ready_plots.py` Produces the manuscript's figures.